polkachu/validator-resources/validator-faqs.md

 ### NVMe or SSD: what storage type should I choose?

-Validator node is quite heavy in disk writing.
+The validator node is quite heavy in disk writing.
 NVMe is a new generation of storage that offers better speed in disk reading/writing.
 I \(the site editor\) did an experiment on Digital Ocean with two machines with the same specs except storage type \(NVMe vs SSD\).
 In a very limited sample size of one experiment, NVMe outperforms SSD by about 20% in CPU efficiency.
 Interestingly, NVMe droplet is about 20% more expensive than SSD droplet, everything else equal.

-## General Thousand Validators Program FAQs
+## General Thousand Validators Programme FAQs

 ### What should I expect after submitting my application?

-Applications are accepted on the rolling basis.
-As long as you fulfill all requirements detailed in the [official program guide](https://wiki.polkadot.network/docs/en/thousand-validators), your validator will automatically be included in the program in the next admission cycle.
+Applications are accepted on a rolling basis.
+As long as you fulfill all requirements detailed in the [official program guide](https://wiki.polkadot.network/docs/en/thousand-validators), your validator will automatically be included in the programme in the next admission cycle.

-### Can I add a second validator in the 1K Program?
+### Can I add a second validator in the 1K Programme?

 Yes for Kusama, and no for Polkadot.
 For Kusama, when you add a second validator, you need a separate set of controller account and stash account, thus a new set of minimum KSM deposit.

 Your chance of being nominated by Web3 is independent between your two nodes.

-### What are good commission strategies to get the most out of the program?
+### What are good commission strategies to get the most out of the programme?

-There is no one-size-fit-all strategy.
+There is no one-size-fits-all strategy.
 That said, we have observed three common strategies attempted by various validators:

 1. **Lowest Commission in Town**: These validators give up short-term gains by setting 0% commission.
 They believe that they can get external nominators quickly so they can fly solo without the help of Web3 ASAP.
-2. **Maximum Commission Allowed**: These validators set the maximum commission allowed while participating in the program: 10% for Kusama and 3% for Polkadot.
+2. **Maximum Commission Allowed**: These validators set the maximum commission allowed while participating in the programme: 10% for Kusama and 3% for Polkadot.
 Running a good validator node is a noteworthy commitment, and they want to be rewarded for it.
-3. **Breakeven with Staking**: These validators calculates a breakeven commission rate as if they are staking their bonded KSM/DOT, plus the cost/effort of running a validator server.
+3. **Breakeven with Staking**: These validators calculate a breakeven commission rate as if they are staking their bonded KSM/DOT, plus the cost/effort of running a validator server.
 These validators probably come out with slightly different numbers depending on assumptions, but we believe that the breakeven commission rate is about 6-7% for Kusama and 1-2% for Polkadot when the validator is in the active set once a week.

 ### What is Web3's algorithm to nominate validators?

 You can find Web3's nomination algorithm [here](https://github.com/w3f/1k-validators-be).
 Here is a quick code snippet where the weight of each factor is documented.
 You can see where you stand in terms of these factors in the [Kusama program leaderboard](https://thousand-validators.kusama.network/#/leaderboard).
 Basically, you will have a higher chance of being nominated by Web3 if:

-1. You joined the program earlier
+1. You joined the programme earlier
 2. You have not been nominated in a while
 3. You are not offline recently
 4. Your rank is higher
 5. You have not committed faults
 6. Your self-bond is higher
-7. You pay out rewards in a timely fashion
+7. You payout rewards in a timely fashion

 ```text
   // Weighted scores